 This tour rolls the best of SF, Sausalito, and Muir Woods all into one day, and we guarantee it will be a good time!
 The best part?
 We’ll have taken care of your Muir Woods reservations ahead of time.
 So, you can just sit back, relax, and enjoy the magnificent park!

-If you’d rather not deal with the complicated new parking system, try our direct shuttle from San Francisco to Muir Woods!
+If you’d rather not deal with the complicated new parking system, book a spot on our Muir Woods & San Francisco City Tour!

 How to Get to Muir Woods on Your Own